Cases & Controversies

 Collatos: No, I don't.

 We were left only with the matter of the money laundering charge.
-Gertner and I reasoned in the Court of Appeals that a citizen does not have an obligation to conduct business in such a way as to maximize legal duties; he only has an obligation to do what the law, as it then stands, requires.
-In other words, Anzalone was under no obligation to report to the government how he was dividing up his deposits, so long as he was following the letter of the law when he did it.
+Gertner and I reasoned in the Court of Appeals that a citizen does not have an obligation to conduct business in such a way as to maximize transactional visibility; he only has an obligation to do what the law, as it stands at the time, requires.
+In other words, Anzalone was under no obligation to report to the government how he was dividing up his deposits, as long as he was following the letter of the law when he did it.
+The appellate court agreed with us.
+In a unanimous decision issued July 1, 1985, the judges vacated the conviction.

 Take-Your-Son-To-Work Day, '70s Style